atlp-rwanda/e-commerce-ninjas-fe/README.md

   ```bash
   npm run dev
   ```

 ## StoryBook

-To run storybook for documentation, use command
+To run storybook for documentation, use this command

 ```sh
 npm run storybook